nus-cs2103-AY2324S1/tp/docs/team/jylow.md

   * What it does: Caution a user if he intends to schedule a new appointment when there is already one that is not yet complete.
   * Justification: Most people only arrange one appointment at a time.
 So the design prevents multiple appointments and also serves as a reminder of a previously set appointment.
   * Highlights: This feature causes the logic flow of the method to change if there is currently an appointment and results in breaking the execution into 2, getting a response from the user before deciding whether to continue the execution of the program.
   * Credits: The feature was implemented by referencing the help function from AB3.
-However, the main logic of getting the original appointment and displaying it for the user as well as splitting the execution of the function was done by myself.
+However, the main logic of the function was done by myself.

 * **Code Contributed**: [RepoSense](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=jylow&breakdown=true)